apollographql/apollo-client/README.md

 1. **Incrementally adoptable**, so that you can drop it into an existing JavaScript app and start using GraphQL for just part of your UI.
 2. **Universally compatible**, so that Apollo works with any build setup, any GraphQL server, and any GraphQL schema.
-2. **Simple to get started with**, you can just read this guide and get going.
+2. **Simple to get started with**, you can start loading data right away and learn about advanced features later.
 3. **Inspectable and understandable**, so that you can have great developer tools to understand exactly what is happening in your app.
 4. **Built for interactive apps**, so your users can make changes and see them reflected in the UI immediately.
-5. **Community driven**, many of the components of Apollo (including the `react-apollo` integration) are driven by the community and serve real-world use cases from the outset, and all projects are planned and developed in the open.
+5. **Community driven**, Apollo is driven by the community and serves a variety of use cases.
+Everything is planned and developed in the open.

 Get started on the [home page](http://dev.apollodata.com/), which has great examples for a variety of frameworks.